fluidware/fluidsurveys-docs/chapters/Analyze/responsetable.rst

 .. note::

   The Search box will only search for strings entered via the text response question type.
-Since choices are static, and dependant entirely on forced options, it is more advantageous to create a Filter for such questions.
+Since choices are static, and dependent entirely on forced options, it is more advantageous to create a Filter for such questions.

 Filter